Last updated: January 2026 · 9 min read

 Online Submission

-Submit complete application package through SFDBI Portal with required fees.
+Submit complete application package through SFDBI online portal with all required digital documents.

 - 4

-DBI reviews submitted documents for zoning, structural, and safety compliance.
+DBI conducts thorough review of submitted plans, assessing zoning, structural, and environmental compliance.

 - 5